-GOF, Gates On the Fly, integrates leading technologies and methodologies to provide complete functional netlist ECO solutions.
+GOF ECO is the functional netlist ECO tool in GOF platform.
+GOF ECO integrates leading technologies and methodologies to provide complete functional netlist ECO solutions.

 The tool does Automatic ECO in both global mode and incremental mode.
 The global mode can have full picture of the design and the ECO result can be guaranteed to be equivalent.

 Figure 1: ECO Solutions

 The methods include:

 Structure Method utilizes the similarity of the implementation and reference netlists.
 It keeps the existing logic in the implementation netlist as much as possible and only replaces those different sub-circuits.
 So it would improve the performance of this method if synthesis process uses the same constraint after RTL changes.

 Reorder Method adjusts the end points in logic cone internal expression.
 The right order of end points would create the optimal fix and thus results in a minimum size ECO patch.

 Cut Point Method tries to fix every potential signal in the implementation netlist and finds the best location to fix the non-equivalences with the minimum patch.

 For instance, RTL change may add an AND gate into a combinational signal, after synthesis the combinational signal has name changed or the signal may have been optimized away.
 GOF can find the best point in the netlist to add the AND gate and achieve the optimal fix to match the RTL change.